 We strongly recommend that you read through all of these documents and discuss them with your colleagues and contacts as part of the review process.

-Discussions are being held during November and the survey for individual responses will close on Friday 8th December.
+Discussions were held during November and the survey for individual responses closed in December.
 The revised proposals will be presented to Councillors for decision in the New Year.

 Update, autumn 2017: